 The limits of an actual construction of an animal-like automaton concern only the magnitude of material parts that can be manipulated by men.
 The "machine of the body", a phrase frequently used by Descartes, consists of minute parts that escape our senses and thus escape our manipulation.
 The machines men can construct should be big enough such that their parts are perceivable and capable of being assembled.
 Therefore, every part of the human body can be reproduced technologically but at a different scale, such that the unperceivable "<tubes, springs, or other> instruments" that exist in animal bodies become perceivable.
 Being made by man, the machines must be "proportional to the hands of those who made them" (Principles IV 203, AT IX 321) such that they "are so large that their figures and movements can be seen."
 (Ibid.)
-Except for these differences of scale, there is no other French edition of his Principles that "all that is artificial is also natural."
-(Ibid., AT IX 321-
+Except for these differences of scale, there is no other difference between natural organisms and artificial organisms, so that Descartes adds in the French edition of his Principles that "all that is artificial is also natural."
+(Ibid., AT IX 321-322)